 Whether you are new to credit union asset/liability management (ALM) or simply want to increase your knowledge, the Cornerstone League ALM workshops will discuss ALM concepts and provide tools and techniques to manage your credit union’s ALM process more effectively.

-The Essentials and Implementation Workshops offer an opportunity to better understand the goals of Asset/Liability Management, critical operational areas of earnings, capital, asset quality, liquidity, and entry-level interest-rate risk.
-The workshops provide an excellent opportunity for management, staff, ALCO members, and board members to enhance their knowledge and understanding of asset/liability Management.
+The Essentials and Implementation Workshops offer an opportunity to better understand the goals of ALM, which include the key operational areas of earnings, capital, liquidity, and entry-level interest-rate risk.
+The workshops provide an excellent opportunity for management, staff, ALCO members, and board members to enhance their knowledge and understanding of ALM.

 Oklahoma City, OK 73105